Evidence of Coulomb liquid phase in few-electron droplets: EFFECTIVE TEMPERATURE IN THE CENTRAL CHANNEL

-With side-gate voltages held constant around zero detuning to have symmetric partitioning, we measured the partitioning probability as function of the barrier-gate voltage $V_\text{B}$ for a single electron sent from source S1 or from source S2 (Fig.~\ref{fig:S4:tunetcw_expdata_and_theory}a).
-At $V_\text{B}=-1.5$~V, the upper and lower rails are fully isolated, preventing electron from tunneling from one side to the other.
-For $V_\text{B}\ge-1.25$~V, electrons sent from sources S1 and S2 show the same partitioning result $P_{(0,1)}=P_{(1,0)}$ and hence are statistically indistinguishable.
-This property is the consequence of the very long (40~$\mu$m) central channel which gives the electron enough time to fully tunnel through the barrier.
-For all partitioning experiments reported in this work, the barrier-gate voltage has been fixed at $V_\text{B}^0=-1.25$~V, such that both sources S1 and S2 can be used indifferently, with $P_{(N-n,\,n)}^{\rm S1} = P_{(N-n,\,n)}^{\rm S2} \equiv P_{(N-n,\,n)}$.
-In particular, the two synchronised sources are needed to inject more than 3 electrons in the central channel, since one source only cannot send more than 3 electrons with good transfer efficiency.
+With side-gate voltages held constant around zero detuning to have symmetric partitioning, we measured the partitioning probability as function of the barrier-gate voltage $V_\text{B}$ for a single electron sent from source S1 or from source S2 (Fig.~\ref{figure_S4}a).
+At $V_\text{B}=\SI{-1.5}{\volt}$, the upper and lower rails are fully isolated, preventing electron from transitioning from one side to the other.
+For $V_\text{B}\ge\SI{-1.25}{\volt}$, electrons sent from sources S1 and S2 show the same partitioning result $P_{(0,1)}^{\rm S1}=P_{(0,1)}^{\rm S2}$ and hence are statistically indistinguishable.
+This property is the consequence of the very long (\SI{40}{\micro\meter}) central channel which gives the electron enough time (\SI{14}{\nano\second}) to equilibrate between the two rails by tunneling or hopping through the barrier.